Smg21/web-sprint-challenge-intro-to-react/README.md

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **introductory React**.
 During this sprint, you studied **React components and advanced styling**.

 In your challenge you will demonstrate your mastery of these skills by creating **a Star Wars page** using data from an API.
+This is an individual assessment.
+All work must be your own.
+All projects will be submitted to Codegrade for automated review.

+You are not allowed to collaborate during the sprint challenge.

 ### Project Set Up